North Nicosia: Popular culture

 The Near East University annually holds a spring fest, during which famous Turkish Cypriot, Turkish and international singers and bands perform, dance festivals, sports and board game competitions are held.
-In 2014, the university built the Park Near East on an area of 220,000 thousand square metres, and the concerts of Deep Purple and Turkish bands such as Yüksek Sadakat drew tens of thousands of spectators from Cyprus and Turkey.
+In 2014, the university built the Park Near East on an area of 220,000 square metres, and the concerts of Deep Purple and Turkish bands such as Yüksek Sadakat drew tens of thousands of spectators from Cyprus and Turkey.
 During the festival, the Moscow State Ballet also performed in the university.
-It also hosts the annual Rock 'n Cyprus festival, at which bands from Turkey perform, and organizes the NEU Nicosia Carnival at the Dereboyu region of the city, at which the students display their culture and the locals crowd into the streets.
+It also hosts the annual Rock 'n Cyprus festival, at which bands from Turkey perform, and organises the NEU Nicosia Carnival at the Dereboyu region of the city, at which the students display their culture and the locals crowd into the streets.

-The city has hosted other musical organizations, such as the Shark Virgin Island Festival, which is the greatest electronic music organisation in the island.
+The city has hosted other musical organisations, such as the Shark Virgin Island Festival, which is the greatest electronic music organisation in the island.
 The Dereboyu region has become a centre of entertainment, where street parties, festivals and concerts of local bands and singers take place.
 The walled city has also seen investment in the recent years, with cultural centres and bars being opened.
-To reinvigorate the region, monthly street parties are organized.
+To reinvigorate the region, monthly street parties are organised.

 Fine arts

 The city has fine arts institutions at university levels, with the fine arts faculties of the Near East University and Cyprus International University.
 The universities contribute to the artistic culture of the city by participating in exhibitions and competitions, and students are involved in creating artistic depictions of Nicosia.
 In 2014, an arts and culture centre in the Arabahmet region was reopened with the contribution of the Girne American University.
-In 2013, a new exhibition hall was unveiled in the Near East University, whose students participate in organizations abroad.
+In 2013, a new exhibition hall was unveiled in the Near East University, whose students participate in organisations abroad.

-Photography exhibitions and competitions take place in the city, organized by the state and private institutions alike.
-Traditional handicrafts are also actively practiced, with exhibitions taking place.
+Photography exhibitions and competitions take place in the city, organised by the state and private institutions alike.
+Traditional handicrafts are also actively practised, with exhibitions taking place.

 Museums

 The city is home to a number of museums.
 The Dervish Pasha Mansion is similar in architecture to the Hadjigeorgakis Kornesios Mansion, reflecting typical late Ottoman urban architecture, and functions as an ethnographic museum today.
-It hosts artifacts relating to the Ottoman era and the archaeological history of Cyprus.
+It hosts artefacts relating to the Ottoman era and the archaeological history of Cyprus.
 Another example of a house preserved as such is the Lusignan House, reflecting the architecture of the Lusignan era and the Gothic style, and is furnished with Lusignan and Ottoman items.

 The Mevlevi Tekke Museum used to be the headquarters of the Mevlevi sect, associated with the Whirling Dervishes.
 It was designed for purposes that are similar to monasteries, and now functions as an ethnographic museum as well, reflecting the rites of the sect.

 The Lapidary Museum was originally built as a guesthouse for the pilgrims visiting the St. Sophia Cathedral (now the Selimiye Mosque).
-It hosts a collection of architectural artifacts and antiquities that have been excavated.
+It hosts a collection of architectural artefacts and antiquities that have been excavated.

 The Near East University campus is also home to three museums: the Communications Museum, the Art Museum and the Classical Cars Museum.